 Follow These Steps When Returning The Rental Car

-When you return the car, plan ahead and visit a cheap location to fill up the tank with fuel.
+When returning a rental car, plan ahead and visit a cheap location to fill up the tank with fuel.
 It’s best to avoid highways and gas stations close to airports and opt for a more remote location if possible.

 Avoid late return charges by dropping off the vehicle with plenty of time, then sit back and enjoy a coffee at a nearby cafe.